 You’ll need to answer at least 75 questions on the exam, although you may be asked as many as 265 questions to properly gauge your knowledge and competency.
 Many online schools offer NCLEX-RN prep courses to help you get ready for your exam.

 Once you’ve passed the NCLEX-RN, you can apply for an RN license.
 Each state has its own license requirements and, depending on where you live, your application might include letters of recommendation and a background check.
-Use our handy guide to see what your state requires.

 Do I Need a Specialty Certification?